In this article, we will discuss two approaches to building real estate blockchain projects.

 Lisk offers built-in scalability solutions.
 You need to find a scalability solution on your own for Ethereum though.
 We recommend you use the scalability solution offered by Loom Network.
 You will find it easy to use.

 The benefits of blockchain in the real estate sector are many.
-You can read more on the future of the real estate market on blockchain networks in our article here.
+You can read more on the future of the real estate market on blockchain systems in our article What is the Future of Real Estate on Blockchain?.

 If you, as a business owner are planning to use blockchain for real estate professionals like real estate agents or for your own real estate business processes, you are making a viable business decision given the increasing market of blockchain technology for commercial real estate companies.